 To answer this question, let’s take a look at CPU usage in the Cluster Performance Metrics section in the Elasticsearch Service Console:

 Cluster performance metrics are shown per node and are color-coded to indicate which running Elasticsearch instance they belong to.
-In this case, you can see that, from about 22:05 until just before 22:30, two out of three nodes are consistently close to maxing out their CPU resources at 100%.
+In this case, you can notice that, from about 22:05 until just before 22:30, two out of three nodes are consistently close to maxing out their CPU resources at 100%.
 The third node seems to average somewhere under the 50% mark most of the time.

 This CPU usage graph indicates that your cluster is load-balancing between the nodes in the different availability zones as designed, but the workload is too high to be able to handle the loss of an availability zone.
 For a cluster to be able to handle the failure of a node, it should be considered at capacity when it uses 50% of its resources.
 In this case, two of the nodes are already maxed out and the third one is around 50%.
 If any one of the three nodes were to fail, the volume of user requests would overwhelm the remaining nodes.
 On smaller clusters up to and including 8 GB of RAM, CPU boosting can temporarily relieve some of the pressure, but you should not rely on this feature for high availability.
 On larger clusters, CPU boosting is not available.